Each complete HTML element has an opening tag (example: <html>) and a closing tag (example: </html>).

 Text is placed between these two tags, which the browser reads and follows based on the tag's instructions.

 The exceptions to this rule are called "empty elements", and do not have a closing tag.
-The line break tag <br>, for example, does not have a closing tag, but can be closed in the same tag by adding a slash to the end of the tag <br />.
+The image tag <img>, for example, does not have a closing tag, but can be closed in the same tag by adding a slash to the end of the tag <img />.

 One of the most basic examples of a functional webpage is: